Best Gifts for Camping Under $200

 6.Slippers or Slides

-Give your camper something comfortable to slip on their feet when they’re done camping for the day or when they step out of the tent first thing in the morning to watch the sunrise.
-A pair of Nike Benassi slides is a classic and lightweight choice that’s easy to pack away.
+Give your camper something comfortable to slip on their feet when they've finished camping for the day or when they step out of the tent first thing in the morning to watch the sunrise.
+A pair of Nike Benassi slides is a classic and lightweight choice that's easy to pack away.

 Best Camping Gifts Under $100